CartoDB/documentation/app/content/deck-gl/examples/h3-cluster-layer.md

 ## H3 Cluster Layer

-The H3ClusterLayer renders regions represented by hexagon sets from the H3 geospatial indexing system.
+This example shows how to use the <a href="https://deck.gl/docs/api-reference/geo-layers/h3-cluster-layer">H3ClusterLayer</a> to render regions represented by hexagon sets from the H3 geospatial indexing system.

 <iframe src="../h3-cluster-layer.html" style="border: 1px solid #cfcfcf; width: 100%; height: 500px" title="H3ClusterLayer"></iframe>